0x416c6578/0x416c6578.github.io/README.md

 [XFCE Hacks and Tweaks](posts/004-Random-XFCE-Hacks.md)

 ## About
 I'm 0x416c6578 (Alex), I'm a CS student who enjoys embedded / electronics stuff.
 This blog is mainly a reference for me and anyone else who might be doing similar things.
 Questions or comments?
-Post an issue on the [repo](https://github.com/0x416c6578/0x416c6578.github.io) for these pages
+Post an issue on the [repo](https://github.com/0x416c6578/0x416c6578.github.io) for these pages.